 - Deques (double ended queues allowing stack and queue operations) with concatenation canbe done in constant time per operation (Kaplan, Okasaki, and Tarjan [8]).
-Furthermore,Brodal, Makris and Tsichlas show in [14] it can be done with concatenation in constant time $and update and search in <math>O(\log (n))$ - Tries with local navigation and subtree copy and delete.
+Furthermore,Brodal, Makris and Tsichlas show in [15] it can be done with concatenation in constant time $and update and search in <math>O(\log (n))$ - Tries with local navigation and subtree copy and delete.
 Demaine, Langerman, Price show how to persist this structure optimally in [3].
+Functional Tries can be an example of a confluent data structure: one can copy a subtree from an old version and insert it into a new version, thus merging two versions together.

-Pippenger shows at most $\log()$ cost separation of the functional version from the regular data structure in [13].
+Pippenger shows at most $\log(n)$ cost separation of the functional version from the regular data structure in [13].